 If you've been to a sporting event, you've undoubtedly heard their anthems chanted by those in attendance to intimidate the opposing team.
-The work they did for the Flash Gordon and Highlander make them some of the best soundtracks ever.
+The work they did for the Flash Gordon and Highlander makes them some of the best soundtracks ever.
 There was even a biographical movie made about the band recently.
-That's the big time.
+That's a big time.

 Trivia Facts: Since 2004, Queen hit the road with new successful tours under the name "Queen+" with vocalists Adam Lambert and Paul Rodgers filling in for Freddy Mercury.
 There's a musical based on their songs.
 They've released 15 albums but had 21 tours to support the releases.

 #9 - The Doors